All the answers

 Where do I park?

-There is plenty of free parking at South Ridge Lodge, where the TMC starts and finishes.
+There is plenty of free parking at South Ridge Lodge, where the event starts and finishes.

 Where can friends and family watch?

-Spectators can watch the Start/Finish right at South Ridge Lodge and are invited to wander around to various spots to watch the more exciting action.
-Many of the most popular obstacles are within walking distance.
-There will be plenty of tables for seating.
-Coming up to watch the event and join the party is free.
-Or take a Chondola ride for only $15 for the best view.
+Spectators can watch the start/finish line right at South Ridge Lodge and are invited to wander the course -- many of the most popular obstacles are within walking distance.
+There's plenty of seating, food and things to do.
+Coming up to watch the event or join the Friday party is free.

 Where should I stay?